-The true effect of interferent error on XCO2 can be crudely estimated by the actual slope of XCO2 error (not shown in Table 8, but, the actual slope shown in Fig. 5) multiplied by the interferent error.
+The true effect of interferent error on XCO2 can be crudely estimated by the actual slope of XCO2 error (not shown in Table 8s, but the actual slope is shown in Fig. 5) multiplied by the interferent error.
 This estimate cannot distinguish between correlation and causation.
-The standard deviation of this estimate is shown as the last column of Table 8.
-"Impact on XCO2".
-The interferent error estimated with a more simplified "surrogate" model was much smaller in Hobbs et al. (2017)
+The standard deviation of this estimate is shown as the last column of Table 8 ("Impact on XCO2").
+The interferent error estimated with a more simplified surrogate model was much smaller in Hobbs et al. (2017).

-4 Post processing bias corrections
+4 Postprocessing bias corrections

-Post-processing analysis of real ACOS OCO-2 retrieval results has uncovered linear relationships between XCO2 error and 20 various parameters such as the retrieved surface pressure, liquid water optical depth, and $\delta \nabla{CO2}$ (an estimate of the profile curvature) (Wunch et al., 2011).
-Similar correlations have been found between the above parameters and the lower partial column (Kulawik et al., 2017).
-The standard operational procedure that has been adopted by the ACOS algorithm team for both OCO-2 and GOSAT data is to perform a bias correction of the estimated XCO2 based on the linear correlations of the difference in XCO2 compared to various truth metrics with certain retrieved parameters.
-In this section, we look specifically 25 at the behavior of $\delta \nabla{coc}$ (defined in Section 4.1) and dP (defined in Section 4.2) his correction in the simulated system.
-The
+Postprocessing analysis of real ACOS OCO-2 retrieval results has uncovered linear relationships between XCO2 error and various parameters such as the retrieved surface pressure, liquid water optical depth, and $\delta \nabla{CO_2}$ (an estimate of the profile curvature) (Wunch et al., 2011).
+Similar correlations have been found between the above parameters and the

+Figure 5.
+Predicted (red line) and true error (red dots) for two interferents: band 2 albedo slope (a) and H2O scaling (b).